 Each year, a Child Psychologist from Grady Hospital's Infectious Disease Program and her team facilitate an informative session on HIV/AIDS for our adolescents.
 These forums continue to be extremely successful, as the facilitators present workshops that are both educational and fun, and give the children permission to ask questions and discuss personal experiences.
 Children also participate in an HIV ceremony which gives them a forum in which to acknowledge loved ones lost to HIV/AIDS.

 ABOUT OUR CAMPERS & THE SOCIAL BENEFITS OF CAMP HIGH FIVE

-A typical camper for Camp High Five is HIV infected or affected (has an infected parent, sibling, residential relative or has lost a family member due to HIV/AIDS related complications).
-The staff and volunteers strive to provide an atmosphere that is free from the worries, fear, stigma and hassles of living with HIV.
+A typical camper for Camp High Five is living with or affected by (has an infected parent, sibling, residential relative or has lost a family member due to HIV/AIDS-related complications) HIV.
+The staff and volunteers strive to provide an atmosphere that is free from the worries, fear, stigma, and hassles of living with HIV.
 Youth attending Camp High Five have the opportunity to be around other children with the same life experiences and will not have to feel different or strange.
 Sometimes, the camp may be the first time that these children have been around other children living with HIV.
 By alleviating the hassles of a chronic illness and removing the stigma, Camp High Five seeks to provide emotional support and recreational fun for HIV affected children living with HIV.